nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.ard

-  This `int` attribute specifies the nRF24L01's delay (in µs) between attempts to automatically re-transmit the TX payload when an expected acknowledgement (ACK) packet is not received.
+  when an expected acknowledgement (ACK) packet is not received.
 During this time, the nRF24L01 is listening for the ACK packet.
 If the `auto_ack` attribute is disabled, this attribute is not applied.